-These are the best accessories to improve your Oculus Quest
+Best Accessories for the Oculus Quest 2022

 The Oculus Quest is light enough that you can take it on the go.
 It also doesn't require any external hardware, so it's perfect for bringing to parties or a friend's house.
 The Oculus Quest travel case protects your Oculus Quest while you take it out and about.

-Even though Oculus Link is in beta, it's one of the most exciting features for the Oculus Quest.
+Oculus Link is one of the most exciting features for the Oculus Quest.
 It allows you to play powerful PCVR games on your Oculus Quest by connecting it to your gaming PC.
 The Oculus Link Headset Cable is fast enough for Oculus Link and flexible enough to work well with most PC setups.